Code4LibMontreal/BiblioTECH/index.md

 * Have a practical approach to discovering new technology
 * Be presented technologies that are used by different librarians and archivists

-**The goal of this program is** <br>
-To give participants the tools and confidence to pursue tech-related careers and demonstrate how this knowledge can be useful across a variety of information science roles.
+**The goal of this program is** to give participants the tools and confidence to pursue tech-related careers and demonstrate how this knowledge can be useful across a variety of information science roles.

 ## Important information
 * It is free!